 Updated June 29, 2020

-Harvard Kennedy School Academic Dean Iris Bohnet has announced a series of faculty appointments, promotions, and renewals.
+Harvard Kennedy School has announced a set of faculty appointments, promotions, and renewals for the new academic year.
 The following changes will be effective July 1:

 Justin de Benedictis-Kessner, Assistant Professor